Content

 FAQ

-As a non-stimulant, guanfacine can make you feel less impulsive, and also its antihypertensive nature promotes calmness and relaxation.
+As a non-stimulant, guanfacine ER can make you feel less impulsive and may reduce restlessness associated with ADHD.

-Since guanfacine is not a stimulant medication, it may take time to experience its full effects.
-The initial improvement may be noticeable in 2-4 weeks but significant effects may take 2 to 4 months.
-If you have any questions about the effectiveness of the chosen treatment, please discuss them with your healthcare provider.
+Since guanfacine ER is not a stimulant medication, it may take time to experience its full effects.
+The initial improvement may be noticeable in 2-4 weeks, but significant effects may take 2 to 4 months.
+If you have any questions about the effectiveness of your treatment, please discuss them with your healthcare provider.

-Yes, its mood-stabilizing ability and antidepressive properties improve focus and decrease impulsiveness.
+Yes, guanfacine ER may improve focus and decrease impulsiveness.

-Guanfacine has shown positive effects on ADHD symptoms in children and adults.
+Guanfacine ER has shown positive effects on ADHD symptoms in children and adolescents.
+There is some evidence of positive effects in adults, but the FDA has not approved guanfacine ER for use in adults.
 Although it is a second-line treatment, it can be helpful for those who can’t take stimulants for ADHD.

-Intuniv can reduce impulsiveness, improve focus and concentration, and positively affect sleep.
-It also works as a mood stabilizer.
+Intuniv can reduce impulsiveness, improve emotional regulation, and may positively affect sleep.
+It also has a lower risk of dependence or misuse.

-They are completely different medications in terms of their mechanisms of action and other features.
-Adderall is a stimulant while guanfacine works as a non-stimulant.
+No, they are completely different medications in terms of how they work, side effects, and other features.
+Adderall is a stimulant, while guanfacine ER works as a non-stimulant.

-• Non-stimulants are slower in onset compared to stimulants and last longer.
+• Non-stimulants are slower in onset compared to stimulants.

 • Side effects of non-stimulants are usually tolerated better than those of stimulants.

-It is important to have a detailed consultation with your healthcare provider to learn what medication can be more suitable in your case.
+It is important to have a detailed consultation with your healthcare provider to learn which medication is right for you.

 Sources